 System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights AccuRx AccuRx supply a number of systems to practices including text (SMS) messaging and remote consultations.
 Your personal data is passed to them solely for these purposes and not used further.
 Processing is carried out by AccuRx under instruction held as a processing agreement with your GP.
-Data is not retained in this system once processed, but transferred to the clinical record system, Article 6(1) (e) - public interest or in the exercise of official authority.
-Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: ✓ accuracy of the data is contested, ✓ the processing is unlawful or, ✓ where we no longer need the data for the purposes of the processing.
+Data is not retained in this system once processed, but transferred to the clinical record system.
+Article 6(1) (e) - public interest or in the exercise of official authority.
+Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: accuracy of the data is contested, the processing is unlawful or, where we no longer need the data for the purposes of the processing.
 Right to object: In line with the UK GDPR Article 21, you have a general right to raise an objection to the processing of your personal data in some particular circumstances.
 This right only applies where we cannot demonstrate compelling legitimate grounds for continued processing of your personal data for the purposes of direct provision of care, and compliance with a legal obligation to which we are subject.

-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Amazon Web Services (AWS) Amazon web services are used as a sub-processor by some NHS organisations and suppliers, including EMIS and NHS Digital.
+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Amazon Web Services (AWS) Amazon web services are used as a sub-processor by some NHS organisations and suppliers, including EMIS and NHS England (in particular the Transformation Directorate, formerly known as NHS Digital).
 Processing is carried out by AWS as a sub- processor to controllers such as Egton and EMIS Health.
 These organisation are responsible under their contract for the management of the sub-processor.
-Your GP does not Article 6(1) (e) - public interest or in the exercise of official authority.
-Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
+Your GP does not have a direct relationship with AWS.
+All records held in Article 6(1) (e) - public interest or in the exercise of official authority.
+Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services Article 6(1) (e) - If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
 Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
 You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.
-Please see the main system entry for details. have a direct relationship with AWS. care systems and services
+Please see the main system entry for details.
+Summarisation, for purposes including processing online the Practice EMIS public interest or in